jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 writing pseudocode, but you have more tools in your shed.
 You can use colors for different operations, for example.

-![1.3.1 - Example Algorithm Flowchart][./images/algorithm-flowchart-example.png]
+![1.3.1 - Example Algorithm Flowchart][1.3.1 - Example Algorithm Flowchart]

 In this funny example, the algorithm asks for the user's favorite subject.
 If They don't say "Computer Science", the algorithm prints out "Try again.!".
 If